shamasun/SAA-C03/02. Tech Fundamentals/README.md

 - Standards help devices with a common understanding.
 Say, a certain voltage $\implies{}$ bit 1 or 0
 - For more devices on the network, a hub is required.
 - No device is uniquely identifiable on the network.
 - Therefore, hubs broadcast.
-This means collisions!
+Results in collisions!
 - No access control over which device can transmit on shared medium.
 - Dumb layer.
 Scales poorly.

 *Data link*
-- Works on top of a working layer 1 connection.
+- Works on top layer 1 connection.
+- Uses MAC address, a globally unique hexadecimal address for hardware devices.
+- Prescribes a 6-part format for sending information (Frames)
+    - *Preamble* and *Start Frame Delimiter (SFD)*: To know start of frame
+    - *Destination MAC address*
+    - *Source MAC address*
+    - *Ethertype*: To specify which layer 3 protocol (e.g. IP) is putting its data inside the frame.
+    - *Payload*: Contains the data from layer 3.
+    - *Frame Check Sequence (FCS)*: To identify errors in frame.

 *Network*